openstack-archive/python-gnocchiclient/doc/source/shell.rst

     export GNOCCHI_ENDPOINT=http://gnocchi.example.org:8041
     export OS_AUTH_TOKEN=3bcc3d3a03f44e3d8377f9247b0ad155

-Also if the server doesn't support authentification need to provide :option:`--no-auth` and :option:`--gnocchi-endpoint`.
+Also, if the server doesn't support authentification, you can provide :option:`--no-auth` and :option:`--gnocchi-endpoint`.
 You can alternatively set these environment variables::